-Vehicle Code 21464 VC is the California statute that makes it a crime for a person to deface or interfere with a traffic control device.
-A violation of this law typically results in a fine, but it could lead to a felony charge and jail or prison time if it leads to the death of another person.
+Vehicle Code 21464 VC is the California statute that makes it a crime for a person to deface or interfere with traffic control devices.
+A violation is typically a misdemeanor punishable by a fine of up to $5000.00.
+But it can lead to a felony charge and jail or prison time if it leads to the death of another person.

 The complete text of the statute reads as follows:

 21464. (a) A person, without lawful authority, may not deface, injure, attach any material or substance to, knock down, or remove, nor may a person shoot at, any official traffic control device, traffic guidepost, traffic signpost, motorist callbox, or historical marker placed or erected as authorized or required by law, nor may a person without lawful authority deface, injure, attach any material or substance to, or remove, nor may a person shoot at, any inscription, shield, or insignia on any device, guide, or marker.

 (b) A person may not use, and a vehicle, other than an authorized emergency vehicle or a public transit passenger vehicle, may not be equipped with, any device, including, but not limited to, a mobile infrared transmitter, that is capable of sending a signal that interrupts or changes the sequence patterns of an official traffic control signal unless that device or use is authorized by the Department of Transportation pursuant to Section 21350 or by local authorities pursuant to Section 21351.

 (c) A person may not buy, possess, manufacture, install, sell, offer for sale, or otherwise distribute a device described in subdivision (b), including, but not limited to, a mobile infrared transmitter (MIRT), unless the purchase, possession, manufacture, installation, sale, offer for sale, or distribution is for the use of the device by a peace officer or other person authorized to operate an authorized emergency vehicle or a public transit passenger vehicle, in the scope of his or her duties.